vfarcic/vfarcic.github.io/docs/minikube-demo.md

 ---

-# Running A Kubernetes Cluster Locally
+# Using minikube As A Local Kubernetes Cluster

 ## Prerequisites